 How can I find out if the foods I am eating are causing me to have IBS symptoms or making my IBS symptoms worse?

 If you think that your IBS symptoms are related to different foods you are eating, the best way to find out more is to work with a Registered Dietitian.
-He/she can explain about certain diets that have been studied that improve symptoms of IBS.
-You can get a better idea if the foods you are eating are affecting your symptoms by writing down what you eat and the symptoms that you have in a “food diary” (see sample below).
+They can talk to you about certain dietary changes that have been studied that improve symptoms of IBS.
+You can get a better idea of how certain foods you are eating are affecting your symptoms by writing down what you eat and the symptoms that you have in a “food diary” (see sample below).
 You can also try logging your symptoms related to different foods on an any symptom tracking application available for your phone.

-- If there’s a food that you think causes IBS symptoms most of the time, try to stop eating it for at least 2 weeks, and then try small amounts slowly to see if you notice a change in your symptoms.
+- If there’s a food that you think causes IBS symptoms most of the time, try to stop eating it for at least 2 weeks, and then try to slowly re-introduce small amounts again to see if you notice a change in your symptoms.